 Dr. Chubak joined GHRI in 2007, bringing expertise in epidemiologic methods, pharmaco-epidemiology, and cancer.
 Awarded a Fulbright graduate student grant, Dr. Chubak pursued her master's degree in bioethics and health law in New Zealand.
 Dr. Chubak is an affiliate associate professor in the Department of Epidemiology at the University of Washington School of Public Health.
 A member of the American Society of Preventive Oncology and the Society for Epidemiologic Research, she also serves as a peer reviewer for a dozen journals, including Journal of the National Cancer Institute, Journal of Oncology Practice, and the Journal of Clinical Epidemiology.

-Epidemiology; breast cancer; colorectal cancer; medication use; survivorship; secondary prevention; quality of life; automated data collection; screening
+Epidemiology; colorectal cancer; medication use; survivorship; secondary prevention; quality of life; automated data collection; screening; animal-assisted activities; survivorship

 Chronic illness management; translation of preventive care research into clinical practice

 Cancer risk and use of common medications; pharmaceutical outcomes research; validation of pharmacy data resources